Research Support Fund

 Overview of allocation of grant funds at Memorial

-The Incremental Project Grants (IPG) funding opportunity is a new stream of the Research Support Fund (RSF), in addition to the RSF grant, that provides further support for the indirect costs of research.
+The Incremental Project Grants (IPG) funding opportunity is a stream of the Research Support Fund (RSF) that provides further support for the indirect costs of research, in addition to the RSF grant.

 - innovation and commercialization activities;